jpedro/jpedro.github.io/.posts/mice-and-bulls.md

 A loud extroverted leader that revels in big picture, big talk needs to rely on a quietly efficient counterpart to handle the pesky minutiae to get actual things done.
-To bounce ideas and get an honest take on what's doable or not.
-Since the latter is not a threat (it can't possibly be!) the extrovert protects and promotes the introvert.
+To bounce ideas and get an honest take on what's happening or doable.
+Since he's not a threat (it can't possibly be!) the extrovert protects and promotes the introvert.
 Over time the introvert, the mouse, becomes Heir apparent.
-The mouse is loyal to the bull that protects him.
+The mouse is grateful and loyal to the bull that protects him.

 When the mouse is in power, he's no less brutal than the bull but the path that took him to power, the details, is what he prefers.
 He has no patience for people or dumbsplaining stuff to others.
 He now needs to rely on a loyal bull to handle people with the firm hand the mouse never had an interest to develop.

-So the incentives are there for a bull and his mouse to appreciate each other respectively and coexist productively.
+So the incentives are there for a bull and his mouse to appreciate each other and coexist productively.

 Does this happen _always_?
 No. But there are examples of this.